Svajunas900/Terraform_Task_14/README.md

 ## What it does

 Step 1.
-It instals all required dependencies from requirements.txt file
+It installs all required dependencies from requirements.txt file

 Step 2.